 A mini Harris Tweed visitor centre has also been opened within Stornoway Town Hall in which visitors can join in on an audio and visual presentation into the history of Harris tweed and see the looms at work.

 An Lanntair (The Lantern in Scottish Gaelic) is a cinema, art gallery, cafe, gift shop, multi-arts centre in Stornoway.

 I would consider An Lanntair as one of the main hubs in Stornoway among tourists and locals.

 One question I am often hesitantly asked is ‘what shops are in Stornoway?’, and while the island may feel in the back and beyond, rest assured that there is still ample shopping opportunity.

 While many of the locals (myself included) are still missing popular shops such as Woolworths, and more recently Murdo Macleans (the only department store in town) there have been signs of regeneration when it comes to shopping in Stornoway.

 For those coming from the mainland, there will be some familiar names such as Boots, Superdrug and Argos.
-These stores may not be as widely stocked as those on the mainland, but I do find that the Superdrug in Stornoway offer a lot of options that I struggle to find elsewhere.
+These stores may not be as widely stocked as those on the mainland but I do find that the Superdrug in Stornoway offers a lot of options that I struggle to find elsewhere.